History of Palestine: Early Israelites and Philistines

 After the withdrawal of the Egyptians, Canaan became home to the Israelites and the Philistines.
 The Israelites settled the central highlands, a loosely defined highland region stretching from the Judean hills in the south to the Samarian hills in the north.
 Based on the archaeological evidence, they did not overtake the region by force, but instead branched out of the indigenous Canaanite peoples.

 During the 12th century BCE, the Philistines, who had immigrated from the Aegean region, settled in the southern coast of Palestine.
 Traces of Philistines appeared at about the same time as the Israelites.
 The Philistines are credited with introducing iron weapons, chariots, and new ways of fermenting wine to the local population.
 (Note: The commerce-minded Philistines introduced new ways to ferment wine, as well as tools and weapons and chariots made with iron (Shahin 2005).)

+The practice of using anthropoid sarcophagi for burials began in Egypt and was later adopted by the Philistines.
+Several early Iron Age sites near Gaza City have been investigated by archaeologists, yielding incredibly rich finds dated to the Ramessid era, such as the Deir el-Balah sarcophagi, some 14 km to the south.
+Created locally and influenced by Egyptian styles, many of the coffins were looted by Moshe Dayan in the late 1960s before salvage excavations were conducted in the 1970s and 1980s, and some of the sarcophagi have ended up in the Israel Museum, the Hecht Museum, and the Bible Lands Museum.

+Kingdoms of Philistia

+Three cities listed in the Egyptian Onomasticon of Amenope (c.
+1100 BCE) - Gaza, Isdud (Ashdod) and Asqalan - are mentioned in association with a people named as Peleshet (Philistines).
+This is the first written indication for the emergence of the Philistine pentapolis, five city-states each ruled by a king, and that for some 550 years, exercised some independence, even when subjected to overarching and alternating Egyptian or Assyrian imperial rule.

 Over time, the Philistines integrated with the local population and they, like other people in Palestine, were engulfed by first the Assyrian empire and later the Babylonian empire.
 (Note: by the time the Assyrians ruled Palestine in 722 BCE, the Philistine had become part and parcel of the local population and the "kingdom of Israel" had been destroyed (Shahin 2005).)
-In the 6th century, they disappeared from written history.
-(Note: The Philistines disappear from written history during the 6th century BCE (Jarus 2016).)
+In the 6th century, the Philistines as a distinct grouping or kingdom disappear from written history, (Note: The Philistines disappear from written history during the 6th century BCE (Jarus 2016).) and the name Palestine is applied by Greek geographers like Herodotus to areas beyond the former Philistian cities, beginning in the 5th century BCE.